-On October 28, 2013, Nevada Sunrise announced the signing of a joint venture agreement between the Company and Pilot Gold for the Kinsley Mountain project.
-A Delaware limited liability company, Kinsley Mountain LLC, was formed to manage the joint venture with Pilot Gold as the operator.
+On October 28, 2013, Nevada Sunrise announced the signing of the Kinsley Mountain joint venture agreement between the Company and Pilot Gold.
+A Delaware limited liability company, Kinsley Gold LLC, was formed to manage the joint venture with Pilot Gold as the operator.

-On February 10, 2012, the Company and Pilot Gold announced the initial 2011 drilling results at Kinsley Mountain, which returned impressive intervals of gold mineralization.
-Pilot Gold's first work program included 1,250 metres in 6 holes of diamond drilling designed to confirm mineralization of historical reverse circulation holes near the margins of open pits at the past-producing Kinsley Mountain mine.
+On February 10, 2012, Nevada Sunrise announced the initial 2011 drilling results at Kinsley Mountain, which returned impressive intervals of gold mineralization.
+Pilot Gold's first work program included 1,267 metres in 6 holes of diamond drilling designed to confirm mineralization of historical reverse circulation holes near the margins of open pits at the past-producing Kinsley Mountain mine.